xiyuzhai-husky-lang/corgi/src/doc/man/cargo-metadata.md

             "categories": [
                 "command-line-utilities"
             ],
-            /* Optional string that is the default binary picked by cargo run. */ "default_run": null,
+            /* Optional string that is the default binary picked by corgi run. */ "default_run": null,
             /* Optional string that is the minimum supported rust version */ "rust_version": "1.56",